 3. Mi Loreto

 If I were to describe Mi Loreto in one word, it would be “rich.”
-The recipes here, all of them, seem perfect to me, and everything I’ve tried has been the best kind of delicious.
+All of the recipes here seem perfect to me, and everything I’ve tried has been the best kind of delicious.
 It has a cozy atmosphere, my favorite of all the restaurants, just across from the mission in the center of town.

 It is a must-visit for quality Mexican (specifically Oaxacan) food in Loreto.
 If you aren’t sure what to order, try the “Combinación Mexicana” (pictured below), and thank me later!